LincaMarius/ISAP-1_Instruction_Set/README.md

 ![ Table 2 ](/Tables/Table2.png)

-Signals represented in Red: are active when data is written to the Data BUS. \
+Signals represented in Red: *are active when data is written to the Data BUS* \
-Signals represented in Green: are active when reading data from the Data BUS. \
+Signals represented in Green: *are active when reading data from the Data BUS* \
-Signals shown in Black: their activation has no influence on the Data BUS.
+Signals shown in Black: *their activation has no influence on the Data BUS*

 *If we implement the Control Block using a ROM memory, the data in this table will be used to realize its content.*